-There will be five event sessions on Saturday, February 11th.
-There are seven events to choose from.
+There will be 5 event session times on Saturday, February 9th with 7 events to choose from.
 You will select your desired events during registration.
-All events are included in the registration fee with the exception of rifle shooting.
-This carries an additional \$10 fee per youth.
+All events are included in the registration fee with the exception of rifle shooting (additional \$10/participant) and leatherwork (additional \$5/participant).